RivasMario/WorkingScripts/Linux_Basics_for_Hackers_notes.md

 environment: system wide variables built into system that control way system looks acts and feels, inherited by shell or processes
 variables: key value pairs, key=value1:value2, if spaces need to be in quotes

+env: gets environment variables on server, always uppercase, can be created

+set = gets all variables , shell local environment. will pump out an unreadable long line

+set | more = a more accessible format

+set | grep HITSIZE

+HISTSIZE keeps past commands up to whatever the numbers are

+export command vcariables

+HISTSIZE = 0

+echo $HISTSIZE> ~/valueofHISTSIZE.txt

+set> ~/valueofALLon122521.txt

+export HISTSIZE = HISTIZE set to 0 when leaving environment

+HISTSIZE=1000
+export HISTSIZE

+first sets variable to 1000, second sets to all environments

+\\CHANGING YOUR SHELL PROMPT\\